We’d love to have YOU as a member of Vanderbilt Beach Residents Association.

 Let us introduce you to our association.
 Vanderbilt Beach Residents Association (VBRA) was founded in 1968 to represent the interests of the homeowners in Vanderbilt Beach.
 Vanderbilt Beach is a unique waterfront community of residential and commercial properties.
 Land values within our boundaries have steadily increased since our community was built.
 We are justifiably proud of our homes and condos and our local businesses.
 Our association is dedicated to preserving the quality of life we all enjoy.
 We are pleased with our past achievements.
 Now we stand on the threshold of a new era with many new challenges.
 Our collective voice has never been needed more!
 If you are not a member, please consider joining us – today.

 What is the VBRA?

 VBRA is your official homeowners’ association.
 As you probably know, Vanderbilt Beach is a platted community.
-Under the conditions of the original plan, still in effect, VBRA is responsible for representing the interests of all of the property owners within the platted area and speaks with one voice for us on important issues effecting our area.
+Under the conditions of the original plan, still in effect, VBRA is responsible for representing the interests of all the property owners within the platted area and speaks with one voice for us on important issues affecting our area.

 What does it do?

 VBRA represents YOU at all levels of government.
 It is vigilant regarding activities of elected officials and county staff and of private sector interests pursuing actions which residents believe are detrimental to our neighborhood or may negatively impact our quality of life or our health and safety.
 We also actively support beneficial initiatives.